mattwelke/typeorm-postgres-example/README.md

-# example-typeorm-postgres
+# typeorm-postgres-example

-This example demonstrates using TypeORM with PostgreSQL in a Node app.
+Demonstrates using TypeORM with PostgreSQL in a Node app.
 It does not demonstrate creating the web app itself, except for a comment in the ```src/index.ts``` file showing where the app's "main" code would go.
 This example's purpose is to show how to set up a declarative development environment where team members (or you, in the future) would not need to run manual SQL commands for the local development database to match.
 Instead, the ```dbseed``` task (implemented as a TypeScript file compiled and executed by the ```build``` NPM task), takes care of ensuring the running database has the required SQL schema and that it is populated with test data.

 ## System Prerequisites